akauppi/firebase-jest-testing/APPROACH.md

 As a testing framework, we use Jest, and have extended its normally unit testing -based approach to integration tests, just so much that we don't need to teach the application developer two testing frameworks.
 At least, not for the back-end.[^2]

 [^2]: Using Cypress for the front end is likely too big a temptation for most.
 But having one tool for front, another for the back-end may be acceptable.

+## What counts as an "offline" project?

+Firebase Emulators documentation defines a "real" and a "demo" project [here](https://firebase.google.cn/docs/emulator-suite/connect_functions?hl=en&%3Bauthuser=3&authuser=3#choose_a_firebase_project).

+- Real project is *"one you configured and activated in the Firebase console"*.

+- Fake / offline ("demo") project *"has no Firebase console configuration"* and *"has the `demo-` prefix"*.

+This leaves a hole. 🕳

+Not having an active project - just providing a random name with the `--project` flag, is not categorized as either "real" or "demo" project.

+The author advocates defining a fake (or "offline") project as:

+>A fake (offline) project is one that is not activated in the Firebase console.

+"demo" could be mentioned under the "Real" definition as:

+>A real project cannot have an id that starts with `demo-`.

+This would be clearer than the existing definition, yet fully compatible with it (`demo-` projects are also "fake", because they are not - and cannot be - "activated").

+---

+To be compatible with the current state of affairs, the `fns-test` project id was changed to `demo-1`, with the hope that the naming rule can be scrapped, later.[^3]

+[^3]: It feels awkward to be call tests "demo", since they obviously aren't...